Rainer Hildebrandt: Founder of the Combat Group against Inhumanity

 After the beginning of the Cold War, Hildebrandt, together with the writer Günther Birkenfeld, the then chairman of the Junge Union Ernst Benda and the then FDP city councilor Herbert Geisler, founded the anti-communist Kampfgruppe gegen Unmenschlichkeit (KgU), which was financed by secret services, as a licensee of the Allied Command.
 At the beginning, this Kampfgruppe was headed by Rainer Hildebrandt, whose main goal was initially to set up a tracing service to track down the many arrested and disappeared or abducted and missing and deceased persons in the Soviet occupation zone.
 Other files existed in parallel, such as one of denunciators who had imprisoned fellow citizens or those that provided information on the political, economic and military situation.

 According to his own account, there were three kidnapping attempts against Hildebrandt, including by the GDR State Security.
 According to Hildebrandt's recollections, the first kidnapping attempt failed on July 24, 1949.

+Alledged Terrorist Activities

+Research conducted by William Blum in the post Cold war era has linked the KgU with attempted terrorist attacks on civilian targets in the former East Germany, including attempts to doctor milk intended for schoolchildren, and poisoning cattle with contaminated feed bales.
+Blum did not find, however, definitive evidence that Hildebrandt directed the KgU to commit these acts.